Replacing Windows in Stucco Homes: 7 Things to Keep in Mind

 Nail flange or nail-fin window frames add an extra weather barrier to your window with a seamless outer perimeter around the window.
 The nail flange provides additional window support and helps prevent warping, as well.
 It attaches via pre-drilled fastener holes into your home's framing during installation.
 Because a nail flange is placed about 1/2- to 3/4-inch under the siding, the surrounding stucco material must be replaced and matched to the existing siding after the new window installation.

-Assuming that you’ve gone the route of replacing old windows with an architecturally accurate replacement, the stucco contractors will have created a fresh bed of raw cement around every one of your windows.
-To match the existing texture and properly seal your home up against the elements, you’ll need to prime and paint the stucco siding around the window.
+If you’ve replaced old windows with architecturally accurate replacements, the stucco contractors will have created a fresh bed of raw cement around every window.
+To match the existing texture and properly seal your home against the elements, you’ll need to prime and paint the stucco siding around the window.

-You’ll also need to touch up the walls on the inside of your home when done, so brush up on your home painting tips before you start or hire an interior painter.
+When you’re done, you’ll also need to touch up the walls on the inside of your home, so brush up on your home painting tips before you start or hire an interior painter.
 If you’ve opted for the insert method of replacing your old windows, you’ll still have damage to your exterior and interior trim that, while minimally invasive in comparison, will require a layer of primer and paint to finish the job on both sides.

 Frequently Asked Questions